EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ~~~

 The output is annotated in some detail [here](/docs/outputs/lmfa_output/#display-tags-parsed-in-the-input-file).
-The output begins with a header:
+It begins with a header:

 ~~~
  LMFA:     nbas = 2  nspec = 2  vn 7.11.i  verb 35